pingcap/docs/v3.0/how-to/maintain/identify-slow-queries.md

 Slow Query Basics:

 * `Time`: The print time of log.
-* `Query_time`: Indicates the execution time of this statement.
+* `Query_time`: The execution time of a statement.
 * `Query`: A SQL statement. `Query` is not printed in the slow log, but the corresponding field is called `Query` after the slow log is mapped to the memory table.
-* `Digest`: The fingerprint of the SQL statement.
+* `Digest`: The fingerprint of a SQL statement.
-* `Txn_start_ts`: The start timestamp and the unique ID of the transaction.
+* `Txn_start_ts`: The start timestamp and the unique ID of a transaction.
 You can use this value to search for the transaction-related logs.
-* `Is_internal`: Whether the SQL statement is TiDB internal. `true` indicates that the SQL statement is executed internally in TiDB, while `false` indicates that the SQL statement is executed by the user.
+* `Is_internal`: Whether a SQL statement is TiDB internal. `true` indicates that a SQL statement is executed internally in TiDB and `false` indicates that a SQL statement is executed by the user.
-* `Index_ids`: The IDs of the indexes involved in the statement.
+* `Index_ids`: The IDs of the indexes involved in a statement.
-* `Succ`: Whether the statement executes successfully.
+* `Succ`: Whether a statement is executed successfully.
-* `Backoff_time`: The waiting time before retry when this statement encounters errors that require a retry.
+* `Backoff_time`: The waiting time before retry when a statement encounters errors that require a retry.
 The common errors as such include: `lock occurs`, `Region split`, and `tikv server is busy`.

 Memory usage fields:

-* `Memory_max`: The maximum memory space used during the execution period of this SQL statement (the unit is byte).
+* `Memory_max`: The maximum memory space used during the execution period of a SQL statement (the unit is byte).

 User fields:

 * `User`: The name of the user who executes this statement.
 * `Conn_ID`: The Connection ID (session ID).
-For example, you can use the keyword `con:3` to `grep` the log whose session ID is 3.
+For example, you can use the keyword `con:3` to search for the log whose session ID is 3.
 * `DB`: The current database.

 TiKV Coprocessor Task fields:

-* `Request_count`: The number of Coprocessor requests that this statement sends.
+* `Request_count`: The number of Coprocessor requests that a statement sends.
 * `Total_keys`: The number of keys that Coprocessor has scanned.
-* `Process_time`: The total processing time of this SQL statement in TiKV.
-Because the data is sent to TiKV concurrently, this value may exceed `Query_time`.
+* `Process_time`: The total processing time of a SQL statement in TiKV.
+Because data is sent to TiKV concurrently, this value might exceed `Query_time`.
-* `Wait_time`: The total waiting time of this statement in TiKV.
+* `Wait_time`: The total waiting time of a statement in TiKV.
 Because the Coprocessor of TiKV runs a limited number of threads, requests might queue up when all threads of Coprocessor are working.
-When a request in the queue takes a long time to process, the waiting time of the subsequent requests will increase.
+When a request in the queue takes a long time to process, the waiting time of the subsequent requests increases.
 * `Process_keys`: The number of keys that Coprocessor has processed.
 Compared with `total_keys`, `processed_keys` does not include the old versions of MVCC.
 A great difference between `processed_keys` and `total_keys` indicates that many old versions exist.
 * `Cop_proc_avg`: The average execution time of cop-tasks.
 * `Cop_proc_p90`: The P90 execution time of cop-tasks.